department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/benefit-applications.md

 ### Need help?
 This footer appears on the bottom of every page of the form.
 It includes phone numbers if an applicant needs more support or has questions about filling out the form.

-### Optional: Other components on the intro page
+### Optional: Other components on the Apply page
-Depending on the type of benefit, we sometimes include an [alert box](https://design.va.gov/components/alertboxes) with specific info about that benefit.
+Depending on the type of benefit, an [alert box](https://design.va.gov/components/alertboxes) is sometimes included with specific inforomation or detail about that benefit.

 This is an optional component and should only be used if there is an important benefit or application process to call out to the applicant.